ErraticUnicorn/game-progression-tracking-app/README.md

 The db startup script may need permissions to run on your machine, if so run this command:
 `chmod +x script/db_startup.sh`

+Run `rake docker:seed` to add a game to the database.

 ## Running tests

 To run tests simply run `rake docker:test` which assumes your running container has the name `elevate_labs_take_home-web-1`